gmgmgod/gmgmgod.github.io/README.md

 ## Thanks

 This repo uses the hugo doc style and its theme.
+Thanks to [hugo](https://github.com/gohugoio/hugo)